-There exists some extra footage of the two Maui sets.
 A DVD compilation is in circulation among collectors which throws together the best of the live "Rainbow Bridge" scenes plus some previously unseen sequences inter-cut with many scenes of surfers, volcanos and hippies in an effort to keep the songs complete.
-One fascinating long sequence has Jimi on Gibson Flying V playing "Dolly Dagger" and "Villanova Junction".

-Some blurry scenes of this bootleg compilation are from a dreadful short film called "Strange Day On Maui" where film of the band seems to have nightime cityscapes overlayed.
-This drug induced idea makes these sequences practically unwatchable.
+Some blurry scenes of this bootleg compilation are from a dreadful short film by Duff Hendrickson called "Strange Day On Maui" where footage of the band was overlayed with images of jungles, cityscapes and effects .
+This unfortunately rendered these sequences practically unwatchable.